 Perle Systems Technical Notes

-have sensitive serial data, such as credit card data on serial credit card
+Users can have sensitive serial data, such as credit card data on serial credit card

-SSL sessions can be supported in the following configurations:
+Sessions can be supported in the following configurations:

 Perle TruePort, used in conjunction with remote secure IOLAN device servers can also be used to enable existing serial applications to pass encrypted serial data across the network.
-TruePort with SSL is available on with the following O/S’s;
+TruePort with SSL/TLS is available on with the following O/S’s;

 An extensive feature set is included with Perle’s implementation of SSL/TLS: